Top 10 Baby Nursery Essentials

 Baby bedding is not just a necessity for your child’s comfort; it can also be a fun part of the decorating process.
 You can choose from a variety of bedding, including crib sheets, bumper pads, pillows, blankets and crib skirts.
 If you choose to use a sleep sack to keep baby warm throughout the night, you can still display a baby quilt as part of the nursery decor.
-To find the best size and material for your baby’s bedding, read our FAQs About Baby Bed Sheets.
+To find both the best size and material for your baby’s bedding, read our FAQs About Baby Bed Sheets.

 A big basket on the floor next to your baby’s crib is more than a cute piece of decor — baskets are great for housing extra blankets, burp cloths, and even toys.
 Make sure to position them where you’ll need them most: blankets by the crib, burp cloths by the rocker, and toys within easy reach for baby.

 Babies often go through several changes of clothing each day, making an organized dresser a much-needed piece of nursery furniture.
 Infant dressers should have at least three drawers and feature compartments for socks, bibs, and other small items.
 For tips on fitting a dresser into your baby’s room, read How to Arrange Baby Nursery Furniture.

 Mobiles have long been a baby nursery fundamental because they help to soothe new babies to sleep and entertain them when they wake up.
 Some crib bedding sets come with matching mobiles, but there are also many mobiles on the market that can be purchased separately with varying features.
 Most mobiles include a music feature and moving figurines, while others have lights, mirrors, and calming nature sounds.